MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/groups-naming-policy.md

 ## Exchange Admin Center

-Exchange admin center is compliant with naming policy.
+The Exchange admin center is compliant with naming policy.
 On create or edit actions, users will get appropriate error messages with suggested prefixes and suffixes and for custom blocked words if naming convention isn't used in the group names and group alias.

-## Office 365 Admin center
+## Microsoft 365 admin center

-Office 365 Admin center is compliant with naming policy.
+The Microsoft 365 admin center is compliant with naming policy.
 On create or edit actions, naming policy will automatically get applied.
 Users will get appropriate errors when they enter custom blocked words.
-Office 365 Admin center doesn't yet show the preview of the naming policy and doesn't return the custom blocked word errors, when the user enters the group name.
+The Microsoft 365 admin center doesn't yet show the preview of the naming policy and doesn't return the custom blocked word errors, when the user enters the group name.

 ## Azure Active Directory portal